ouspg/SoftwareHardwareSec/3.Shellcoding/README.md

 One solution for this is... are libraries.
 Specifically: dynamic libraries, which are launched only during at the execution of the program.
 We can safely say that it's a very rare case if a program is not using any libraries.

-Library functions are not marked by NX - bit : they are existing instructions.
-By overflowing the stack suitably, we might be able to execute library functions with parameters we want.
+Library functions are not marked by NX - bit: they are existing instructions.
+By overflowing the stack suitably, we might be able to execute library functions with the parameters we want.
-We could craft our payload with the intention of using functions from libraries by overflowing return addresses to point towards them.
+We could craft our payload to use functions from libraries by overflowing return addresses to point toward them.
 Reusing functions of the vulnerable program is possible as well, but it might not be that beneficial.

-One very common library is **libc** (which probably named this method as 'ret2libc'), which grants a lot of flexibility.
-And the most useful function from there, could be *system()*.
+One very common library is **libc** (which probably named this method 'ret2libc'), which grants a lot of flexibility.
+And the most useful function from there could be *system()*.
 By giving */bin/sh* as an argument, we could start a shell.
-If we somehow pass correct argument to the system() function, code isn't executed in the stack, it's executed in the address of system().
+If we somehow pass the correct argument to the system() function, the code isn't executed in the stack, it's executed in the address of system().
 This was one of the earliest methods to bypass NX protection.

 > ***In this task, you should make an example implementation of this ret2libc method.
 It could be for example spawning a local shell.
 This time, **do not** disable NX protection (do not use -z execstack flag in compiler).
 Disabling other protections is still required.
 Like previously, make a step by step report(what, why, how) including possible source files and command line commands which lead you to get shell access.***

 To be noted:
 * You should check if ASCII Armoring is present in your system.
 It should be disabled additionally for this task.
 In some systems, it might not be possible.
 It is recommended to use Kali Linux in this task.
-* This task is much easier to get done with 32 - bit binaries, because of how function parameters are passed in practice, when compared to a 64-bit system.
-(Stack vs registers?)
+* This task is much easier to get done with 32-bit binaries; the function parameters are passed differently when compared to a 64-bit system.
+(Stack vs. registers?)

-One simple implementation can be found from [this][2] paper for example.
+One simple implementation can be found from (this)[https://shellblade.net/files/docs/ret2libc.pdf] paper for example.

-Extra: Method was firstly introduced in [here][3].
+Extra: Method was first introduced in (here)[https://seclists.org/bugtraq/1997/Aug/63].

 ### B) Return-oriented programming (aka ROP)